Welcome

 11:00 AM - 12:30 PMWhat Works Shouldn't Hurt: Conducting African-Centered Research & Evaluations

 Conducting research and program evaluations using the Synergy Framework encourages researchers, and clinicians that use evidence-based research to inform their practice, to name the barriers and opportunities within both the individual and collective experience of communities of color and operationalize these issues within research.
-Failing to identify systems of oppression within research or program evaluation systems prevent liberation in our communities and further traumatizes the bodies and spirit of Black people.

 Track: Social Work Practice